-TOTAL: Planned new Project Rased Units in Plan Year 353 Based Units in Plan Year iv.
+TOTAL: Planned new Project Based Units in Plan Year

+iv.
 Existing Project Based Vouchers

 RHA is currently project-basing the following tenant-based vouchers in the Plan Year.
 These include only those in which at least an AHAP is already in place at the beginning of the Plan Year.
 It also indicates whether the unit is included in RAD.